ranareehanaslam/No-More-Password-Hassles-Effortless-SSH-Logins-to-Servers-Password-Less/README.md

 1. **Retrieve the Public Key:**
    - The public key is usually located in the `%USERPROFILE%\.ssh\id_rsa.pub` file.

+2. **Copy Public Key to Windows**
+   - Run the following command to generate an SSH key pair:
+     ```powershell
+     ssh-keygen -t rsa -b 2048
+     ```
+   - Follow the prompts to specify the key file location (press Enter to use the default) and set a passphrase if desired.

 2. **Copy Public Key to Ubuntu Server:**
    - You can use a tool like `ssh-copy-id` or manually copy the public key content.